 When the parameter is not specified, it defaults to 200.

 This parameter determines the maximal number of request handling threads.
-In the above-mentioned scenario, server B is under a high load caused by the incoming PUT requests from server A, which results in the replication queue on server A filling up with requests that are waiting to be handled.
+In the above mentioned scenario, server B is under a high load caused by the incoming PUT requests from server A, which results in the replication queue on server A filling up with with requests that are waiting to be handled.

 Active thread-monitoring can be achieved with JConsole.
 There is more information here.

-The replication queue size can also be increased with the “artifactory.replication.event.queue.size” system property.
-By default, this property is not specified in the artifactory.system.properties file ($ARTIFACTORY_HOME/etc/artifactory.system.properties), so it is necessary to add the property.
+The replication queue size can also be increased with the "artifactory.replication.event.queue.size" system property.
+By default, this property is not specified in the artifactory.system.properties file ($ARTIFACTORY_HOME/etc/artifactory.system.properties), so its necessary to add it.
 The default value is 50,000, it can multiplied by a number of times if required.
-Although we stop short of recommending this second approach, it is an option.
+Although we stop short of recommending this next approach, it is an option.